AFL stars turn on fallen Cousins

 Cousins has already served a 10-month prison term, before his release in January, for stalking the mother of his two children.

-Revelations that Cousins' sad fall from grace has now allegedly turned violent has seen public sympathy for the Brownlow medallist diminish.
+Revelations that Cousins' sad fall from grace has allegedly turned violent has diminished public sympathy for the Brownlow medallist.

-The admitted drug addict was arrested on Tuesday at a Canning Vale house in south Perth and was allegedly found with 13 grams of methylamphetamine hidden in his anus.
+The admitted drug addict was arrested on Tuesday at a house in south Perth and allegedly found with 13 grams of methylamphetamine hidden in his anus.

 However, it is his charges of threatening his former partner that have been the greatest cause for concern among commentators.

-Footy legends Garry Lyon and Tim Watson on Thursday morning told SEN Breakfast Cousins simply has to be returned to a prison cell.
+Footy legends Garry Lyon and Tim Watson told SEN Breakfast on Thursday morning that Cousins simply had to be returned to a prison cell.

 "It's just wrong and sad and tragic from his point of view," Lyon said.